Shopify/web-configs/Best practices/React/Organization.md

 ### `/app/hooks` and `<Component>/hooks`

-Hooks provide an alternative form of composition that can be extremely useful for sharing logic in an application.
+[React Hooks](https://reactjs.org/docs/hooks-overview.html) provide an alternative form of composition that can be extremely useful for sharing logic in an application.
 Because of this important role, hooks should generally be given their own top-level directory; anywhere you might have a `components` directory for nested components, you can also place a `hooks` directory for nested hooks (including at the root of the project).
 Like `components`, you should import directly from the `hooks` directory, rather than the nested directories:

 ```tsx
 // bad